Sentimental Education

-Sentimental Education (French: L'Éducation sentimentale, 1869) is a novel by Gustave Flaubert.
-The story focuses on the romantic life of a young man named Frédéric Moreau at the time of the French Revolution of 1848 and the founding of the Second French Empire.
-It describes Moreau's love for an older woman based on the wife of the music publisher Maurice Schlesinger, who is portrayed in the book as Jacques Arnoux.
+Sentimental Education: History of a Young Man (French: L'éducation sentimentale : histoire d'un jeune homme) is an 1869 novel by Gustave Flaubert.
+It focuses on the romantic life of a young man named Frédéric Moreau at the time of the French Revolution of 1848 and the founding of the Second French Empire.
+It describes Moreau's love for an older woman, a character based on the wife of the music publisher Maurice Schlesinger, who is portrayed in the book as Jacques Arnoux.
 The novel's tone is by turns ironic and pessimistic; it occasionally lampoons French society.
 The main character often gives himself over to romantic flights of fancy.

 Considered one of the most influential novels of the 19th century, it was praised by contemporaries such as George Sand and Émile Zola, but criticised by Henry James.

 Background

-Flaubert based many of the protagonist's experiences including the romantic passion on his own life.
+Flaubert based many of the protagonist's experiences, including the romantic passion, on his own life.
 He wrote of the work in 1864: "I want to write the moral history of the men of my generation—or, more accurately, the history of their feelings.
 It's a book about love, about passion; but passion such as can exist nowadays—that is to say, inactive."

-Plot summary
+Synopsis

 Part 1

 Frédéric Moreau renews his acquaintance with a childhood friend, Deslauriers, who advises him to meet with Dambreuse, a rich Parisian banker.
 Frédéric leaves for Paris, armed with a letter of recommendation from his neighbour M. Roque, who works for Dambreuse.
 Despite this, his introduction to Dambreuse is not very successful.
 In Paris, Frédéric stumbles across a shop belonging to M. Arnoux, whose wife he developed a fascination for when he met her briefly at the start of the novel.
 However, he does not act on his discovery, and lives idly in Paris for some months.
 A little more than a year after the start of the story, Frédéric is at a student protest and meets Hussonnet, who works at M. Arnoux's shop.
-Frédéric becomes one of the friends M. Arnoux who meet at the shop.
+Frédéric becomes one of the friends of M. Arnoux who meet at the shop.
 Eventually, he is invited to dinner with M. and Mme Arnoux.
 At the same time, his old friend Deslauriers comes to Paris.
 Frédéric becomes obsessed with Mme.
 Arnoux.
 Deslauriers tries to distract him by taking him to a cabaret, where they encounter M. Arnoux and his mistress Mlle Vatnaz.
 Later, Frédéric is persuaded to return home to his mother, who is having financial difficulties.
 At home, he meets Louise, the daughter of his neighbour M. Roque.
 His financial worries are eased by the chance death of an uncle, and he leaves again for Paris.